Inclusion Plan

 Rationale: The SJMC recognizes the need to use a narrow conceptualization of inclusion based on certain demographic characteristics (mainly race and gender) to comply with reporting criteria from the university and accreditation organizations.
 The SJMC also recognizes that this focus on race and gender when measuring the diversity of a particular unit is the result of a society that has been built on and continues to function in a system of institutional racism and sexism.
 Given this legacy, the SJMC encompasses race and gender in its definition of diversity AND broadens it by being more inclusive of people’s multiple identities, how these identities intersect, and how they change over time and based on context.
 Moving beyond identity, and exploring other facets of diversity, the SJMC conceptualizes diversity as the variety of experiences, perspectives, beliefs, identities and actions.

 Committee: This is an elected committee, and membership will consist of three elected faculty members, one elected staff member, two undergraduate students, one graduate student, and the SJMC equity advisor.
-The SJMC equity advisor will serve as chair, and members will elect a vice chair annually.
+The SJMC impact advisor will serve as chair, and members will elect a vice chair annually.
 Faculty and staff members will serve a three-year term.
 Undergraduate and graduate students will serve a minimum one-year term.
 The committee will propose an annual budget to the dean, including $5,000 for a summer applied research competitive award.
 The committee will compile an annual report to be distributed to the faculty at the final faculty meeting of the academic year.

 Key Performance Indicators